Mary Fildes: Peterloo Massacre

 In 1819 on 16 August, a vast orderly concourse of working men and women assembled on St. Peter's field, then on the outskirts Manchester.
 A group of Manchester female reformers processed in with the carriage of the speaker, Henry Hunt, Mary riding at the front of the carriage waving a flag.
 She mounted the platform and stood at the front with her flag, along with other female activists.
 Elizabeth Gaunt and Sarah Hargreaves sat in Hunt's carriage nearby.
 The London radical journalist Richard Carlile, who was present at the rally, described her as a heroic figure and gave her a prominent place in his print of the event, 'To Henry Hunt Esquire'.

 The magistrates, fearing unrest, decided to arrest Hunt on the platform and sent for military support.
 The Manchester and Salford Yeomanry arrived first, and once Hunt had been arrested they attacked the platform and those around it, seizing and destroying flags and banners and causing panic.
 The regular troops arriving soon afterwards charged to clear the field, causing further casualties; the eventual toll was eighteen killed and nearly seven hundred seriously injured.
 (The two-year-old William Fildes who was killed on the outskirts of the meeting was no relation; Fildes was a common local name).
 Other female reformers including Hargreaves and Gaunt, apparently mistaken for Fildes, were beaten up, arrested, and detained for many days without charge.
-Fildes herself was knocked to the ground by the truncheon of a special constable who seized her flag, and narrowly escape a swipe with a sabre.
+Fildes herself was knocked to the ground by the truncheon of a special constable who seized her flag, and narrowly escaped a swipe with a sabre.
 She escaped and lay low for a fortnight, possibly sheltered by her loyalist family in the northern quarter.
 Much later she got to know the Manchester novelist Isabella Banks, who included a further detail in her 1876 novel The Manchester Man: "Mrs. Fildes hanging suspended by a nail on the platform of the carriage had caught her white dress.
 She was slashed across her exposed body by an officer of the cavalry".

 Fildes gave her own story in a petition to the House of Commons in May 1821.